How Much Is Home Depot Worth?

 In an effort to bypass market volatility, the GOBankingRates Evaluation calculates a company’s net worth based on recent annual reports of income and profit, while also taking into consideration its assets and liabilities.

-Based solely on The Home Depot’s revenue and profits from the last three years, The Home Depot is worth just over $88 billion.
+Based solely on The Home Depot’s revenue and profits from the last three years and its assets and debts, The Home Depot is worth over $131 billion.

 Home Depot’s History and Investors

 The Home Depot’s investment makeup is similar to its rival Lowe’s.
-Big banks like Wells Fargo & Co. and JPMorgan Chase & Co. have a stake in the company, and investment company The Vanguard Group Inc. is — like it is for Lowe’s — The Home Depot’s largest shareholder, with 80,973,105 shares as of December 2017.
+Big banks like Bank of America have a stake in the company, and investment company The Vanguard Group Inc. is — like it is for Lowe’s — The Home Depot’s largest shareholder, with 93,202,329 shares — 8.93% of total shares — as of February 2022.